kubernetes/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 ### Goals

 An ability to specify probe durations that have more granularity, more specificity, than just zero, one, or n-seconds.
-Focus is on possibly faster first readiness probes, and more granular use beyond existing defaults, for example 1.5 second duration instead of picking between 1 or 2 second duration.
+Focus is on possibly faster readiness probes, for example every .5 seconds until succss and more granular use beyond existing defaults, for example 1.5 second duration instead of picking between 1 or 2 second duration.
 Add additional tests cases to the timeout test cases.
 Not breaking backwards compatibility with the V1 API.